VictoriaMetrics/VictoriaMetrics/deployment/docker/victorialogs/filebeat-syslog/README.md

-# Docker compose Filebeat integration with VictoriaLogs for docker
+# Docker compose Filebeat integration with VictoriaLogs for syslog

 The folder contains the example of integration of [filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-overview.html) with Victorialogs